 - Clear width should be free from obstructions.

-- Plan for two users with wheelchairs to pass each other.
+- Plan for enough space for two users with wheelchairs to pass each other.

 - Consider space for service animals.